 The halfway point is in sight.
 Mr Fletche gives me the “I’ll be proud of you for reaching that point” spiel and I soldier on.
 I look forward to a nice hot drink and a sit down.
 This keeps me going.
 I can no longer see anything through my rain-soaked glassed (pitfalls of being optically challenged and hating contact lenses) and I can’t even send a plea for help through Instagram as my phone is waterlogged.
 The halfway point (actually 4.5 km out of 7km) looms and even through my foggy specs I can see my chances of a nice hot drink and a sit-down are reducing rapidly, as the halfway cafe only opens during the summer.
 Oh yes, give shelter and salvation and sustenance when you need it least…

-It’s a disappointment not to have got further, not to have reached the summit through our own sheer hard work, but even to get halfway, and to do this, without any prior training (two weeks of squats whilst waiting for the drinks machine at work to spit out tea is not adequate training) is a pretty good achievement.
+It’s disappointing not to have got further.
+But even to get halfway, and to do this, without any prior training (two weeks of squats whilst waiting for the drinks machine at work to spit out tea is not adequate training) is a pretty good achievement.
 Especially for this city girl.
 And we will be back.
-Snowdon, you have beat me this time, but I will conquer you, and I will stand at that summit (again) with that look of achievement, exhilaration and exhaustion that I so envied last time.
+Snowdon, you have beat me this time, but I will conquer you.
+I will stand at that summit (again) with that look of achievement, exhilaration and exhaustion that I so envied last time.

 Of course, if (like me) you’re not the mountain climbing type, there’s lots of other stuff you can do in Snowdonia.